Instagram Advertising Reddit: Tips from Users in 2026

 Should I run Instagram ads separately from Facebook?

 Reddit opinions vary.
 Some advertisers prefer combined Meta campaigns letting the algorithm choose placements.
 Others separate for creative control—different content works on each platform.
+When managing multiple accounts, understanding how to set up a Reddit ads account can provide an alternative channel for your campaigns.

 Get started with Stackmatix!